70 Mayors Reject Trump Food Stamp Proposal, Saying It Puts Kids At Risk

 "This proposal will put children's health and development at risk by removing their access to healthy school meals; and harm our economy by reducing the amount of SNAP dollars available to spur regional and local economic activity," wrote the city leaders, in a letter sent from the U.S. Conference of Mayors.

-The mostly Democratic mayors who signed the letter come from around the country, from Fremont, Calif., to Houston, Texas, and from Edina, Minnesota, to Philadelphia.
+The mostly Democratic mayors who signed the letter come from around the country, from Fremont, Calif., to Houston and from Edina, Minn., to Philadelphia.

 "Our nation cannot remain globally competitive if our children do not have enough to eat; if our citizens do not have access to affordable health care; if housing and other basic needs are priced out of reach; and if adults who are willing and able to work cannot find jobs that will help them support their families," the mayors wrote.